Extra-2-Dew/ArchipelagoRandomizer/README.md

 ## Installation

 1. Download the latest version of [Bepinex](https://github.com/BepInEx/BepInEx/releases) (if you're on Linux, you need to use [v5.4.22](https://github.com/BepInEx/BepInEx/releases/tag/v5.4.22)).
+    1. There are several types of Bepinex, **install the Unity.Mono ones**, as ID2 uses the Mono runtime.
 2. Download the latest version of [ModCore](https://github.com/Extra-2-Dew/ModCore).
 3. Download the latest release (the zip file) from the [Releases page](https://github.com/Extra-2-Dew/ArchipelagoRandomizer/releases).
 4. Unzip the release and drop it into your Bepinex plugins folder.